The Color Wheel Art Curriculum is a comprehensive art program designed to teach art to Transitional Kindergarten (TK) - 5th Grade.

 Each classroom will receive a color coded binder that includes everything they will need to teach the art program.

-Each art lesson has full color photographs of the artist, step by step instructions, student's working on the projects, the final project and samples of the artists' work.
+Each art lesson has full color photographs of; the featured artist, student's working on the projects, the final project , samples of the artists' work.

 The technical level of each art project is included to help the Art Docents (parent volunteers) and Teachers determine how much time is needed for the art project.

-A detailed list of all art supplies and mediums needed to teach the lesson is also included.
+A detailed list of all art supplies and mediums needed to teach the lesson.

 Tips and art tricks to help Art Docent (parent volunteers) and/or Teachers keep the students engaged and on task when creating their artwork.